gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 ### -DiscoverInformationTypes
 Specifies what patterns are detected by the scanner:
-- PolicyOnly: Only patterns and custom conditions defined in the policy
+- PolicyOnly: The scanner uses the conditions (predefined information types and custom) that you have specified for labels in the Azure Information Protection policy.
-- All: All know information types and custom conditions
+- All: The scanner uses the list of information types that are available to specify for labels in the Azure Information Protection policy.
+When you use this option, labels do not need to be configured for any conditions.

-Use PolicyOnly for better performance and you known what patterns to detect and they are defined as automatic classification in the Azure Information Protection policy.
+Use PolicyOnly for better performance and you known what patterns to detect.
+For this option, you must define conditions for your Azure Information Protection labels that apply for automatic classification.

-Use All if you want to detect all know patterns.
+Use All if you want to detect all known patterns.
 However, this setting can result in slower performance and longer scanning times for the scanner.

 ```yaml
 Type: DiscoverInformationTypes